Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Design is not consistent and familiar by default.
+__Description__: Design is not consistent and familiar by default.
 DXs must be made consistent with one another across an application or environment, including sharing default styling and settings as well as those set by the user.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/consistent-identification.html](https://www.w3.org/WAI/WCAG21/Understanding/consistent-identification.html)